Omni Calculator logo

 This time calculator is based on the Gregorian calendar.
 This means we assume:

-• A year is 365.25 days long - this is an approximation of the time it takes Earth to complete a full orbit around the Sun.
+A year is 365.25 days long, which is an approximation of the time it takes Earth to complete a full orbit around the Sun.

-In this date calculator, the month's length is 30.44 - the averaged result of diving the number of days in a year by the number of months in a year:
+In this date calculator, the month's length is 30.44 - the average result of dividing the number of days in a year by the number of months in a year:

 365.25 / 12 = 30.4375